autowarefoundation/autoware.core/common/autoware_control_center/README.md

 ## Overview

 Autoware Control Center is a Autoware.Core package designed to manage and monitor Autoware nodes within a system.
-It provides services for registering, deregistering, and handling errors for Autoware nodes, as well as publishing reports on their status.
+It provides services for registration, de-registration and handling errors for Autoware nodes, as well as publishing reports on their status.

 ACC capabilities include: